 2 – DIY gallery

 We’re massive fans of art and can’t think of a better way to stamp your personality on your dining room than creating your own gallery.
-You can mix family photos, prints and inexpensive painting.
+You can mix family photos, prints and inexpensive painting (there’s plenty of places to buy art online).
 Don’t be afraid to mix frame styles and sizes.

 3 – Statement lighting